AIGeeksGroup/PlatonicNav/README.md

-# PlatonicNav
-PlatonicNav: Unveiling Semantic Correspondence in Navigation with Platonic Topological Maps
+# PlatonicNav: Unveiling Semantic Correspondence in Navigation with Platonic Topological Maps